rodrigorc/raze/README.md

 ## Controls

-You can use the keyboard mostly normally; right-control key is mapped to SymbolShift.
+You can use the keyboard mostly normally; SymbolShift is mapped to the right-control key and to the two Alt keys.
 The joystick emulation is mapped from the cursor keys for direction and left-control for fire.
 You can choose the type of joystick emulated in the drop-down menu `Cursor keys`.

 There is also experimental support for gamepads: The gamepad will always emulate a Kempston joystick, great for multiplayer games.
 Remember that this is experimental, so your controller may or may not work.
 Patches are welcomed!